-- Santa Letters Every year children from a variety of schools in disadvantaged areas, who would not be guaranteed to receive presents from Santa, write a Santa letter.
+- In July 2019, PwC supported the Women's Gaelic Players Association (WGPA), with their Player's in Pink initiative, which sees players annually wear pink laces as part of a fundraising drive for Breast Cancer Ireland.
+PwC held a fundraising event to support the critical research of Breast Cancer Ireland, raising over €1,100 for the cause. - Santa Letters Every year children from a variety of schools in disadvantaged areas, who would not be guaranteed to receive presents from Santa, write a Santa letter.
 Our people volunteer to provide a present to each child.
-Over 700 children receive presents annually through this initiative; - Each year our people select three charities which benefit from our People Giving Scheme.
-The charities selected for 2018 were the LauraLynn Foundation, Peter McVerry Trust and Pieta House.
-The charities chosen for 2019 are Jack and Jill Children's Foundation, The Irish Cancer Society and Irish Motor Neurone Disease Association.
-The scheme has been in place for 11 years and has raised over €659,000 to date for 30 different charities.
+Over 700 children receive presents annually through this initiative; and engages more than 560 employees who donate the presents. - Each year our people select three charities which benefit from our People Giving Scheme.
+The charities selected for 2019 were the Irish Cancer Society, Jack and Jill Children's Foundation and the Irish Motor Neurone Disease Association.
+The scheme has been in place for 12 years and has raised over €675,000 to date for over 30 different charities. - Camara is a social enterprise dedicated to using technology to improve education and livelihood skills in disadvantaged communities around the world.
+PwC is delighted to support Camara's work in improving education through technology amongst disadvantaged communities in Ireland, Jamaica and Africa.
+PwC has donated over 4,750 used computers to Camara to date, making it Camara's largest donor.
+The computers have been refurbished and have resulted in an improved education for over 50,000 children in disadvantaged communities.